taymoor89/expo/docs/pages/versions/v35.0.0/sdk/application.md

 title: Application
 ---

-This module provides useful information about the native application, such as the its ID, app name, and build version.
+This module provides useful information about the native application, such as its ID, app name, and build version.

 ## Installation